Satish Dhawan Space Centre: Location

-Satish Dhawan Space Centre (SHAR) is located in Sriharikota, a spindle-shaped barrier island on the east coast of Andhra Pradesh.
+Satish Dhawan Space Centre (SDSC-SHAR) is located in Sriharikota, a spindle-shaped barrier island, in Tirupati district, on the east coast of Andhra Pradesh.
 Features like a good launch azimuth corridor for various missions, nearness to the equator (benefiting eastward launches), and large uninhabited area for a safety zone make it an ideal spaceport.

 SHAR covers a total area of about 145 km2 with a coastal length of 27 km.
 Prior to its acquisition for ISRO by the Government of India, it was a firewood plantation of Eucalyptus and Casuarina trees.
 This island is affected by both south-westerly and north-easterly monsoons, but heavy rains come only in October and November.
 Thus many clear days are available for out-door static tests and launchings.